dialogiot/LED-Controller/README.md

 # LED Controller
 A simple tutorial on how to control an LED using Dialog IoT Platform

+## Get your gear
+* NodeMCU
+* Micro USB cable
+* LED
+* 330Ω resistor/a resistor with similar resistance
+* Male-female jumper wires
+* Breadboard

-## Let's create our first developer account at https://portal.iot.ideamart.io
+### Create your developer account at https://portal.iot.ideamart.io

   * Once you have completed the registration process, Please click the email confirmation link which is sent to your registered email address & then contact one of our ideamart admins to activate your account.
   * After the approval, login to your account and follow the steps below